Written by Kirk Wallace

 It’s important to understand your policy’s terms and conditions, which can be found in your PDS.

 Car insurance covers a vehicle and not individual people.
 Generally, your parents will not need to purchase a separate insurance policy for you to drive their car, provided the car is insured.
-However, you, or your parents, should contact the insurer to ensure that you will be covered under your parents’ policy.
+You will not need a separate policy for situations where you drive your parents’ car, however, most insurers ask that all regular drivers are listed on the insurance policy.

-Some insurers may require a learner driver to be listed on the insured vehicle’s policy, whereas other insurers may impose an additional excess, such as an unlisted driver excess, to cover your use of the insured vehicle.
+Some insurers may require a learner driver to be listed on the insured vehicle’s policy, whereas other insurers may impose an additional excess, such as an unlisted driver excess, to cover your use of the insured vehicle for losses that occur when a learner driver is in charge of the car.

-If your parents or guardians don’t advise their insurer that you’re driving their vehicle, there’s a risk that the insurer will not pay out a claim, or they may incur a much higher excess than they anticipated.
+If your parents or guardians don’t advise their insurer that you’re driving their vehicle, there’s a risk that the insurer will not pay out a claim, or they may incur a much higher excess than they anticipated in the event of a claim.

 As each insurance company states different terms and conditions on their policies, there is no guarantee of lower premiums as you get older.
-It generally comes down to years of driving experience and a blemish-free and safe driving record.
+It generally comes down to years of driving experience, your claims history and a safe driving record.

-If your friend will regularly be driving your car, it’s a good idea to list them as an additional driver.
+If your friend will regularly be driving your car, it’s a good idea to list them as a regular or additional driver.
 This is usually as simple as providing your insurance company with their information.
 Keep in mind that this may affect your premiums and excess in the event of an accident.

 Generally, insurers will require the following information: